CADC Interim Dean

 Master of Arts in the History and Theory of Architecture, Binghamton University (SUNY), 2002

 Bachelor of Arts in Architecture, Yale University, 1975

-Karen L. Rogers is the Acting Dean at Auburn University’s College of Architecture, Design and Construction, and Associate Professor at the School of Architecture, Planning and Landscape Architecture.
+Karen L. Rogers is Interim Dean of Auburn University’s College of Architecture, Design and Construction, and Associate Professor in the School of Architecture, Planning and Landscape Architecture.

 Before coming to Auburn, Rogers lived and worked in Bogotá, Colombia, where she served as Dean of the School of Architecture and Design and as Associate Professor of Architecture at the University of Los Andes.
 She also served as the founding Director and Curator of Architecture at the Bogotá Museum of Modern Art, and was an owner/partner in the professional urban design and planning firm Noriega-Restrepo & Asociados.

 Interest areas in research and practice:

 Her research is based on the comparative analysis of patterns of settlement and the priorities in place-making in the Americas.
 She is the recipient of the Henry Luce/American Council of Learned Societies dissertation fellowship in American Art and Architecture, and of a Georgia O’Keeffe Museum Research Center Resident Scholarship in American Modernism; she has also received numerous awards for excellence in research and teaching.